robotology/yarp-devices-forcetorque/README.md

-# amti-yarp-devices
+# forcetorque-yarp-devices
-YARP Device Drivers for AMTI Force Plates (Work in progress, still not ready for use).
+YARP Device Drivers for various commercial Six Axis Force Torque sensors.

 ## Rationale
-This repository contains YARP Device Drivers (see [YARP documentation on devices](http://www.yarp.it/note_devices.html) ) for exposing AMTI Force Plates in a YARP network.
+This repository contains YARP Device Drivers (see [YARP documentation on devices](http://www.yarp.it/note_devices.html) ) for exposing various commercial Six Axis Force Torque sensors in a YARP network.
 The repo contains the following YARP devices :
 * [`forcetorqueDriverExample`](forceTorqueDriverExample) : Template of a generic YARP driver for a Six Axis Force Torque sensor.